jasonherrboldt/Cero/README.md

   * javac src/com/jason/*.java -d /Users/yourname/path/to/Cero_directory/out
   * java -cp ./out com.jason.Main

+__LOGGING__

+Every line sent to System.out is also sent to a log file, along with some additional information such as player two's hand, and the cards player two draws.
+This aids the reproduction of critical issues.
+I elected to roll my own logging infrastructure instead of using Log4J for the simple reason that there is not enough demand for the full utility of Log4J's features.

+Logs are created in the /log directory and named with today's date, e.g. 2016-01-24.txt.
+Games that start before midnight and carry over will be logged to the same file.
+New games started after midnight will be logged to a new file.
+Each entry line has the following format: HH:MM:SS:SSS [log message].
+Log uses military time.

 __UNIT TESTS__

 The unit tests can be run locally in any IDE using junit-4.12.jar and hamcrest-core-1.3.jar dependencies.